TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 ## Modules

 ### vms_in_security_policy
-    Create the number of VMs specified and use Flow Microsegmentation to create a security policy for these VMs
+- Create the number of VMs specified and use Flow Microsegmentation to create a security policy for these VMs.
+- Prerequisites: Flow or Security Policy Microsegmentation must be enabled.
+Works with any number of clusters.
+Microsegentation can be enabled by going to Prism Central -> Network & Security -> Security Policies -> Enable.

 ### vms_in_leap_protection_policy
-    Create the number of VMs specified and implement a Leap Protection Policy
+- Create the number of VMs specified and implement a Leap Protection Policy

-    Note: This modele requires 2 Clusters be registered to the Prism Central
-    Note: The Availability Zone URL must be obtained from the Prism Central UI.
-See notes in terraform.tfvars
+- Prerequisites: This module requires 2 Clusters be registered to the Prism Central.
+Disaster Recovery for the Local AZ must be enabled must be enabled.
+This can be done by going to Prism Central -> Data Protection -> Protection Policies -> Create Protection Policy and clicking enable in the title banner.
+The Create Protection Policy workflow can then be cancelled.

 ### Tested Versions